barisatay0/kodama.js/README.md

    koda create api User
    ```
    This will generate the following files:
     - `UserController.js`
     - `UserService.js`
     - `UserModel.js`

 ---

 ## 🎯 How to Use

-1. **Setup**: Complete the setup process by following the [Getting Started](#getting-started) section.
+1. **Setup**: Follow the steps in the [Getting Started](#-getting-started) section to install Kodama.js.
-2. **Generate Components**: Use `koda create` commands to generate the desired components (controller, service, model, or API).
+2. **Generate Components**: Use the `koda create` commands to generate the components you need (controller, service, model, or API).
-3. **Develop Faster**: Use the generated boilerplate code as a foundation and focus on the core logic of your application.
+3. **Develop Faster**: Leverage the generated boilerplate code to focus on building the core logic of your application.

 ---

 ## 🤝 Contributing

-We welcome contributions to Kodama.js!
-If you have ideas for improvements or want to fix bugs, feel free to:
+We welcome contributions to **Kodama.js**!
+If you have ideas for new features or fixes, here’s how you can contribute:

 1. Fork the repository.
 2. Create a new branch for your changes.
-3. Submit a pull request with a detailed explanation of your updates.
+3. Submit a pull request with a detailed description of your updates.

-Your contributions will help make Kodama.js even better for everyone!
+Your contributions help make **Kodama.js** better for everyone!

 ---

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as per the terms of the license.
+This project is licensed under the [MIT License](https://opensource.org/license/MIT).
+Feel free to use, modify, and distribute it according to the terms of the license.

 ---